 Water, plumbing and bathroom fittings

+Repair category 1

-Repair Category 2 Notes Fittings appear of considerable age.
-Further upgrading could be considered to personal preference.
-No significant defects were noted.
+Notes Further updating of bathroom fittings could be considered to personal preference.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 2 Notes Very limited heating was available to the property at present.
-Further upgrading will be necessary as appropriate.
-We assume the heating and hot water appliances have been installed and maintained in line with the
+Heating and hot water Repair category 2 Notes Heating and hot water systems appear largely original to the property's construction.
+Some corrosion and staining noted to the hot water cylinder area as well as some discolouration to heaters consistent with age.
+Further updating could be considered.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

-Draina nge
+Drainage

-Repair Category 1
+Repair category 1

-Notes No significant defects were noted.
+Notes No significant defects noted.